 HER: I didn’t know that.
 My appointment is with Aisha.

 ME: Aisha used to do my daughter’s hair.
 She’s an excellent stylist, too; they all are.

 HER: Well, I have to tell you, this is kind of a stretch for me.
 I have pretty conservative fashion taste, but my friend raved about this place, so I thought I’d try it.

 ME: Well, you don’t have to worry.
 This is a very professional outfit.
 If you tell them you want a conservative look, that’s exactly what you’ll get.

 HER: Thanks, that’s reassuring.
 I have to confess, I’m not crazy about how some of these people look.

 If You Start Small Talk with Inconsequential Things, You Can Always Move On To Deeper Topics

-Notice that Ms. Conservative and I still disagree on whether the punk sensibility is attractive or not.
-But because we were able to smoothly glide up to that issue, our differences weren’t a barrier to further conversation.
+Notice that my CP (conversational partner) and I still disagreed on whether the punk sensibility is attractive or not.
+But because, in this hypothetical example, we were able to smoothly glide up to that issue, our differences weren’t a barrier to further conversation.

 From here, we could easily move onto a deeper exchange, whether about our children, our careers, or how we think personal styles of adornment reflect (or don’t reflect) political views.

-The point of SMALL TALK is to not close anything off by coming on too strong too soon with an opinion or attitude that might alienate your potential Conversational Partner.
+The point of SMALL TALK is to not close anything off by coming on too strong too soon with an opinion or attitude that might alienate your potential CP.